 Burlington is just 17 miles away from Bolton Valley Resort, which makes it a great place to travel to during the winter holiday season if you are more of a holiday skier than a fanatic.
 Being the most populous city in Vermont, Burlington offers a lot of fun to anyone eager to explore its streets.
 Downtown with shops and restaurants, and American folk and decorative art collection of historic buildings in the vast Shelburne Museum will keep you entertained during your visit.

 The Bolton Valley is just 30 minutes from Burlington, and, although there is no direct connection, you can change buses or rent a car in Vermont to get around.
-Bolton Valley resort has beginner runs (34%) and intermediate runs (38%), with some advanced runs (23%), but very few experts runs (6%), making it a family-friendly and laid-back ski destination for an average American.
+Bolton Valley Resort has beginner runs (34%) and intermediate runs (38%), with some advanced runs (23%), but very few expert runs (6%), making it a family-friendly and laid-back ski destination for an average American.
 Like so many other New England ski areas, the average annual snowfall is 300 inches.
 The Bolton Valley Resort offers 64 trails accessed with 6 lifts, as well as night skiing.

 One-day lift ticket cost (adults): $69 (midweek and non-peak; $59 on weekend and non-peak)